knaaga/AB-Testing/README.md

 ### Hypothesis formulation
 The null and alternate hypotheses can be formulated as follows:

+**Null hypothesis**
-**Null hypothesis: The treatment group conversion rate (new page) and control group conversion rate (old page) are the same and equal to the overall conversion rate.
+The treatment group conversion rate (new page) and control group conversion rate (old page) are the same and equal to the overall conversion rate.

+**Alternate hypothesis**
-Alternate hypothesis: The treatment group conversion rate (new page) and control group conversion rate (old page) are different**
+The treatment group conversion rate (new page) and control group conversion rate (old page) are different.

 ### Bootstrapping and AB Testing
 A sampling distribution of the difference in conversion rates between the two pages is obtained by bootstrapping over 10,000 iterations.
 This distribution is shown below.
 The red dashed lines indicate the two sided observed difference in conversion rates between the two groups.